HacKanCuBa/blake2signer/docs/docs/details.md

 !!! info "New in v2.3.0"
     The `secret` parameter can be bytes, string or any sequence of them (list, tuple, etc.).

-Since v2.3.0, `secret` can also be a sequence of secrets instead of a single one to support _secret rotation_, considering them ordered from oldest to newest, so that signatures are made with the newest secret but verifications are done using all of them.
+From v2.3.0, `secret` can also be a sequence of secrets instead of a single one to support _secret rotation_, considering them ordered from oldest to newest, so that signatures are made with the newest secret but verifications are done using all of them.
 Every secret must comply with the restrictions enforced as a single secret does.

 An external system can maintain the list of secrets, periodically removing old ones.
-This provides an additional protection against secret leakage or potential bruteforce, and is always a recommended practice.
-This is, of course, out of the scope for this project, but it does fully support this mechanism.
+This provides additional protection against secret leakage or potential bruteforce, and is always a recommended practice.
+This system is out of the scope for this project, but the mechanism is fully supported.

 When a new secret is added to the list, all new signatures will be done with it, whereas signature verifications will consider every possible secret from the list.
 After a certain amount of time, the system can assume that every active user has received a new signature, thus being able to remove an old secret from the list without disturbing users nor interfering with other parts of the system.

-Do note that this has certain performance impact if many secrets are in said list, and a verification process is presented with a very old secret (say, the oldest one): the signer will go secret by secret, from newest to oldest, to verify this signature thus costing as much as making N signatures, where N is the number of secrets.
+Do note that this has a certain performance impact if many secrets are in said list, and a verification process is presented with a very old secret (say, the oldest one): the signer will go secret by secret, from newest to oldest, to verify this signature thus costing as much as making N signatures, where N is the number of secrets.

-You should consider this to define the amount of times you rotate the secret and how long should they last.
-In example, rotating the secret daily and maintaining a monthly list can have a deep negative performance impact, whereas rotating weekly or monthly and keeping four or less would not have a very noticeable impact, and the security benefits of this practice would prevail over the potential performance issue.
+You should consider this situation to define the number of times you rotate the secret, and how long should they last.
+In example, rotating the secret daily and maintaining a monthly list can have a deep negative performance impact; rotating weekly or monthly and keeping four or less would not have a very noticeable impact, and the security benefits of this practice would prevail over the potential performance issue.

 !!! tip
     The secret rotation mechanism is compatible with [ItsDangerous](https://itsdangerous.palletsprojects.com/en/2.0.x/concepts/#key-rotation)' one.